 It is also true that some employers will pick candidates who interview better over ones with more relevant experience or training.

 What this comes down to is whether an employer thinks you’re going to be a good fit for the team, the company and the culture of the business.

-During the interview you really want to show, not just your ability to do the job, but the qualities you have as a person and how these qualities could contribute and enhance their business as a whole.
+During the interview, you really want to show, not just your ability to do the job, but the qualities you have as a person and how these qualities could contribute and enhance the business as a whole.

 If you want to learn more about developing your soft skills there are some great books on the subject, one of which; Soft Skills: The software developer’s life manual; covers soft skills from the viewpoint of a Software Developer.